-- It's huge, relative to our living room.
-We wouldn't be able to view it comfortably without rearranging all of our furniture, and even then, it would still be too big.
+- It turns out 65" is way too big for our living room.
+We wouldn't be able to view the TV comfortably without rearranging all of our furniture, and even then, it would still be too big.

 I should also mention that the build quality was pretty bad, with the whole body of the TV being super thin, flimsy plastic.
-You get what you pay for.
-Our other TV at least feels somewhat solid and not like it's going to bend and snap in half under its own weight.
+You get what you pay for, but our other TV at least feels somewhat solid and not like it's going to bend and snap in half under its own weight.

-After all the tweaking, the performance could almost be described as... tolerable, for the price.
+After all the tweaking I did, the performance could almost be described as... tolerable, for the price.
 Obviously, you can't expect much from an Android device when you scrape the bottom of the barrel for hardware, but this TV is borderline unusable.
 It makes old $50 Amazon Fire tablets seem fast, and the fact that the UI elements of the OS itself aren't rendered in 4K on a 4K TV (and thus cause everything to appear blurry) out of the box is just sad.
-It constantly hangs and freezes for 5-10 seconds at a time.
+It also constantly hangs and freezes for 5-10 seconds at a time, seemingly for no reason.

-I'm still not sure how this happened, but in a pathetic final struggle as I attempted to traverse the ultra slow settings menus to reach the factory reset button, the TV started cycling through a bunch of its apps, opening them one by one as I sat there and watched without pressing any buttons.
-I eventually managed to get to the factory reset button, only to have it display improperly due to having changed the resolution to 4K.
+I'm still not sure how this happened, but in a pathetic final struggle to please me as I attempted to traverse the ultra slow menus to reach the factory reset button, the TV started cycling through a bunch of its apps, opening them one by one as I sat there and watched without pressing any buttons.
+I eventually managed to get to the factory reset button, only to find that it was displaying improperly and unclickable, due to having changed the resolution to 4K.

 I did some research on other Android TV devices and found that the most recommended device, even after all this time, still seems to be an Nvidia Shield, released in either 2017 or 2019.
 At the time of writing, they're on sale for around $175.
 So, if we eschew the smart TV and instead opt for a smart device that plugs into a dumb TV, we're still looking at around $350-$400 for the TV and Shield, plus a possible $150 for a sound bar if the audio is as bad as this Hisense TV.